Viggo Mortensen: Political activities

-Mortensen first endorsed Senator Bernie Sanders for U.S. president in the 2016 election.
-When Sanders lost the nomination, he endorsed Green Party candidate Jill Stein.
-He wrote an open letter just before Election Day 2016 where he listed the reasons he disagreed with Hillary Clinton and could not support her in the race against Donald Trump, though he thought that Clinton would be elected president.
-He went on to narrate a viral documentary, The Revolution Televised, about the 2016 presidential election and the protests in the aftermath of the Democratic National Convention.
+Mortensen endorsed Senator Bernie Sanders for U.S. president during the primaries for the 2016 election.
+After Sanders failed to win the Democratic Party nomination, Mortensen endorsed Green Party candidate Jill Stein.
+He wrote an open letter just before Election Day 2016 in which he listed the reasons he disagreed with Hillary Clinton’s policies and could not support her in the race against Donald Trump, though he thought that Clinton would be elected president.
+He went on to narrate a documentary, The Revolution Televised, about the 2016 presidential election and the protests in the aftermath of the Democratic National Convention.